Autocust/ai-chat-widget/README.md

 - `data-start-open`: Set to `true` to make the chat widget open by default when the page loads.
 Default is `false`.
 - `data-full-screen`: Set to `true` to make the chat widget open in fullscreen mode, covering the entire viewport.
 Default is `false`.
 - `data-is-demo`: Set to `true` to enable demo mode.
 This shows a predefined conversation including a product carousel and disables real chat functionality (API connection, message sending).
 Default is `false`.
+- `data-closable`: Set to `false` to hide the close button (x) in the chat header, preventing users from closing the chat window once opened.
+Default is `true`.

 ### Supported Positions